The first rule Fight Club…

 “You are not special.
 You’re not a beautiful and unique snowflake.
 You’re the same decaying organic matter as everything else.
 We’re all part of the same compost heap.
 We’re all singing, all dancing crap of the world.”

-In many ways not being special is a relief, I don’t have to live up to an imaginary expectation and if I make a fool of myself or fail no one will particularly care.
+This isn’t actually a bad thing, as you don’t have to live up to an imaginary expectation.
+If you make a fool of yourself or fail, really no one will particularly care.

-Hence we should live life, make mistakes, love, travel, take risks, don’t live in regret.
+Hence live life, make mistakes, love, travel, take risks, don’t live in regret.
 We are not special snowflakes, we are free.